Western Realco Secures 12-Acre Anaheim Industrial Site for $40.7M Development

 - Entitlement Status: Fully entitled at time of sale

-The fully entitled nature of the site was a critical value driver, allowing Western Realco to bypass lengthy permitting processes that often delay industrial projects in California by 18-24 months.
-By closing on shovel-ready land, the developer gains a competitive timing advantage in a market where new supply deliveries remain constrained.
+The fully entitled nature of the site was a critical value driver, allowing Western Realco to bypass lengthy permitting processes and move directly to construction on shovel-ready land.

 Market Context

-The transaction highlights several trends shaping Orange County's industrial landscape.
-Vacancy rates in the Anaheim submarket have compressed below 3% over the past year, driven by e-commerce demand and limited new construction pipelines.
-Institutional developers like Western Realco are positioning to capture tenant demand from logistics operators, third-party logistics providers, and manufacturers seeking modern facilities with clear heights exceeding 32 feet and upgraded truck courts.
+The transaction highlights trends shaping Orange County's industrial landscape.
+Institutional developers like Western Realco are positioning to capture tenant demand from logistics operators, third-party logistics providers, and manufacturers seeking modern facilities with a 36-foot clear height and upgraded truck courts.

-Rexford's decision to sell aligns with the REIT's strategy of optimizing its portfolio by monetizing sites that fall outside its core operating parameters.
-The company has completed over $1 billion in dispositions over recent quarters, redeploying capital into stabilized assets with immediate cash flow.
+Rexford's decision to sell aligns with the REIT's strategy of optimizing its portfolio by monetizing sites that fall outside its core operating parameters, redeploying capital into stabilized assets with immediate cash flow.

 According to Connect CRE, the deal was completed through JLL's capital markets team, which has been actively brokering industrial land sales across the region as developers compete for well-located infill sites.